nicopietroni/quadwild/README.md

 ```
 sudo apt-get install libboost-dev
 ```
-Open the file libs/libs.pri and set the paths of the libraries and gurobi parameters:
+Open the file libs/libs.pri and set the paths of the requested libraries and the gurobi parameters:
 ```
 #External libraries
 BOOST_PATH          = /usr/include/boost/